 Emotions can be a preventive cure for your senior parent's health issues, and they positively affect the quality of life as a whole.
 But we also need peace of mind when living apart from our loved ones.
 An emergency alert app combining a panic button with inactivity monitoring is a great and unobtrusive way to achieve it.
-AllsWell Alert app sends an alert even without pressing a button, so it's more reliable than most personal emergency alert systems and a much more affordable solution at only 10 cents per day!
+AllsWell Alert app sends an alert even without pressing a button, so it's more reliable than most personal emergency alert systems and a much more affordable solution at only $9.99/month!

 AllsWell cares about your senior parents and highly advises you follow our little tips to help them forget about their pills forever and ever!